Amelizabeth/my-building-ai-project/README.md

 * School education should be provided in the local language.
 * Lessons are prepared by theachers but corrections can be done with help from artificial intelligence (write, read) specially for those cases where interaction teacher-student is not possible.

-Images will make your README look nice!
-Once you upload an image to your repository, you can link link to it like this (replace the URL with file path, if you've uploaded an image to Github.)
 ![Cat](https://www.elcomercio.com/files/article_main/uploads/2020/07/29/5f2182ff0619b.jpeg)

 This is how you create code examples: